Where to Get the Stylish KN95 Masks Seen on J.Lo and Bella Hadid

-Where to Get the Stylish KN95 Masks Seen on Jennifer Lopez, Bella Hadid and Other Stars
+The Stylish KN95 Masks Seen on Bella Hadid and Jennifer Lopez Were Just Restocked in Rare Neons

 The Omicron variant of COVID-19 has people taking extra precautions this year, especially when traveling.
 Many airlines have banned cloth face masks, making your favorite stylish mask unusable.
 After a brief break from face coverings for those who are vaccinated, mask mandates are being issued across the United States with the Omicron variant driving a surge in new COVID-19 cases.
 It might be time to upgrade your mask to a KN95.
 According to health officials, wearing a face mask or face covering is still considered one of the best ways to protect yourself and others from the virus.